-Like TAF reports, reading a METAR is not very difficult they use the same format.
+Like TAF reports, reading a METAR is not very difficult: they both use the same format.
 It takes some time to get used to reading these abbreviations but this learning process will happen very quickly.
 Below we have a table with examples of METAR reports.

-Apart from our exmaple below, see the next link to obtain actual current TAFs or METARs from airports around the globe.
+Apart from our example below, see the next link to obtain actual current TAFs or METARs from airports around the globe.
+For a more detailed explanation see this METAR/TAF manual.
+Note: end of 2008 (Nov, 5) some changes were made to the TAF format.

 Get a current METAR report nearby and compare it with our decoding table presented here: